 According to the SHRM survey, 48% of HR professionals agree that their organization has witnessed workplace violence in the past.
 In a similar study by SHRM in 2012, only 36% of the respondents claimed to have seen workplace violence at some point.
 While this rise might be alarming for many organizations, there is a silver lining to it.

 It is likely that today’s employers, HR professionals, and employees have become more aware of what falls under workplace violence.
 The #MeToo movement and growing emphasis on inclusivity have prompted organizations to classify certain types of behavior as problematic and unacceptable.
-This, in turn, has encouraged employees to come forward and report incidents of assault and abuse.
+This, in turn, has encouraged employees to come forward and report incidents of assault and abuse which can easily be done with modern technology that incorporates two way messaging capabilities.

 Healthcare Providers at Risk